NCC-02/python-projects/README.md

-# python-projects
+Python Projects
-Personal Python projects for myself and sometimes classes.
+All of my projects based in Python